istepaniuk/example-php-domain-model/README.md

 # example-php-domain-model
-An example domain model implemented in PHP
+An example, incomplete domain model implemented in PHP to support discussions on the topic